-The most serious threat, however, is the possible disparity between skills needed by jobs and worker skills.
-It seems unlikely that the skills of workers in declining industries will fit the skill requirements in new growth areas.
-It is equally unlikely that unskilled workers will find jobs in an automated society if preferential treatment is given displaced workers.
+The most serious impact, however, is the disparity between skills needed by jobs and those possessed by workers.
+The skills of workers in declining industries do not fit the skill requirements in new growth areas.
+It is difficult for unskilled workers to qualify for jobs in an automated society if preferential treatment is given to displaced workers.

 The service sector presents a different picture.
 On one hand there is an increasing demand for relatively unskilled jobs that require little discretion.
 On the other hand there is an increasing skill demand in professional areas and technical areas that is increasing rapidly.

-These adjustment problems represent only a part of the occupational shifts and technological changes faced by our labor force due to the growing size and interdependence of today's markets.
-The movement toward a world economy will continue to reshape domestic industries and the occupations within them.
-As in the past, our workforce must adjust to changes in requirements.
+These realignment problems represent only a part of the occupational shifts and technological changes faced by our labor force due to the growing size and interdependence of today's markets.
+The movement toward a world economy continues to reshape domestic industries and the occupations within them.
+Our workforce must adjust to changes in requirements.